 And finally, one of the most uncomfortable topics surrounding adoption, but one that is all too necessary before a hopeful parent can even consider adoption, is the expenses and fees involved in the process: the cost of adoption.

-This link provides several links to help readers better understand affording adoption as well as active steps to take in order to do so.
+This link provides several links to help readers better understand affording adoption as well as action steps to take to do so.
 The article, “Adopt a Child for Free,” introduces readers to the U.S. foster care system and will help interested families get started on this journey should it be a mission they are willing to accept.

 That said, adoption expenses aside, raising children isn’t cheap.
 According to the U.S. Department of Agriculture, the cost to raise a single child in most middle-class circles runs between 12K to 14K annually.
 Anyone considering starting or growing their family should keep that in mind.